Learn About Medicaid Costs and Coverage in Washington

 - Doctor visits.

-To review the full list of mandatory services, download our free guide.
+To review the list of Medicaid services, download our free guide.

 Washington Medicaid coverage extends to a wide range of potential beneficiaries.
 Both families and individuals benefit from the assistance.
 Additionally, specific groups receive certain other benefits as well.
 For example, children receive extra aid for services such as: